asoltys/OT-Contracts/README.md

 The goal is to create a variety of server and currency contracts, along with several different kinds of smart contracts.
 These contracts can then be used to trade, for example: digital gold grams, digital silver grams, and "digital" bitcoin, as well as other valuable currencies and commodities across many different servers—complimented by smart contracts.
-The vision is for these servers to be low-trust and federated: securing and releasing currency and commodities with zero risk.
+The vision is for these servers to be low-trust and federated: securing, transfering, and releasing currencies with zero risk.

 See: https://github.com/FellowTraveler/Open-Transactions